Why You Need Role-Based Access Control

 RBAC requires defined principles on adding new identities, removing departing team members, and in what circumstances roles can be altered.
 There must be a clear set of rules and policies influencing how and when roles may be changed within the RBAC system.

-The reason why RBAC works so well is because it is designed to adapt to an ever-evolving security ecosystem.
+The reason why RBAC works so well is that it is designed to adapt to an ever-evolving security ecosystem.

 Integrate Implementation Across Systems